dantaylor28/dan-taylor-portfolio/README.md

 - Footer with links to my social accounts and copyright information.
 - 30 second video walkthrough for each portfolio project rather than a static image.
 - Link to Github API to create a section displaying what I am currently working on.
+- Updates to the projects section with new applications I have created.